SnowConvert AI (scai) Command Reference

 OptionDescriptionRequiredDefault

---configPath to the JSON configuration file.
-If omitted, an ephemeral default config is auto-generated under the OS temp directory with a unique per-run affinity and deleted when the run finishes.Nodata-validation-config.json
+--configPath to the YAML configuration file.
+If omitted, an ephemeral default config is auto-generated under the OS temp directory with a unique per-run affinity and deleted when the run finishes.No.scai/config/data-validation-config.yaml

 -c, --connection <CONNECTION>Name of the Snowflake connection to use (from connections.toml).
 Uses default if not specified.No